annamatic/Bean2Baby/1stTrimester-ToDo.md

 ---

 ###### <a name="3"></a>Week by Week
-- [ ] Week 05 of 40: So, you’ve missed your period and might be pregnant?
-Receive free text message reminders and support.
-Sign up for [Text4Baby](http://www.text4baby.org).
+- [ ] Week 05 of 40: [Text4baby](https://partners.text4baby.org/index.php/sign-up) is a free service that helps you feel more prepared for motherhood.
+Text4baby will send you doctor appointment reminders and personalized information on prenatal care, baby’s development, signs of labor, breastfeeding, nutrition and more, directly to your cell phone.
+Text BABY (or BEBE) to 511411 to sign up.

 - [ ] Week 06 of 40: Start your prenatal care — make an appointment with your midwife or primary care doctor — as soon as you find out you might be pregnant.
 [Here's what to expect at the visit](https://www.womenshealth.gov/pregnancy/youre-pregnant-now-what/prenatal-care-and-tests).
 Review the appointment schedule and list of tests that your doctor recommends.